 Ultradistance runners seem to be a different breed of human, but some take the biscuit when it comes to insane levels of endurance.

 Dean Karnazes is an American ultramarathon runner, and author of Ultramarathon Man: Confessions of an All-Night Runner.
-Widely considered to be one of the greatest endurance runners of all time, he won the utterly brutal Badwater Ultramarathon, a 135 miles (217 km) across Death Valley in 120 °F (49 °C) temperatures.
+Widely considered to be one of the greatest endurance runners of all time, he won the utterly brutal Badwater Ultramarathon, a 135 miles (217 km) race across Death Valley in 120 °F (49 °C) temperatures.

 In 2005 Dean took on his ultimate lifetime challenge - a 350-mile continuous run through Northern California without stopping.
 Remarkably the run took 80 hours and 44 minutes to complete, requiring three days without sleep.
 During the single run he wore out 7 pairs of running shoes!